momits/pubfisher/README.md

 Pubfisher offers a simple data model and API that reduces the manual effort to the minimum and makes complex queries simple to express.
 In particular, Pubfisher does not fail when it sees a Captcha:
-It shows the captcha to you, you solve the captcha, on goes the query.
+Pubfisher shows the captcha to you, you solve the captcha, and Pubfisher resumes the query execution.

 Let's say you are interested in the first 200 citations of a paper according to Google Scholar